-If you have not yet paid a CAS deposit, you will be asked to pay a deposit towards the end of the pre-sessional course so we can issue you with a CAS for your Tier 4 visa.
+If you have not yet paid a CAS deposit, you will be asked to pay a deposit towards the end of the pre-sessional course so we can issue you with a CAS for your student visa.

 You will be asked to pay your pre-sessional course fees in full before you are able to register for the pre-sessional course.
 This is to ensure that students are not given access to course materials until they have paid their fees.
 The pre-sessional course fees are separate to the CAS deposit.